-These policies are implemented by means of a comprehensive risk control and management system, supported by a Risk Committee of the group and based upon a proper definition and allocation of duties and responsibilities at the operating level and upon supporting procedures, methodologies and tools, suitable for the various stages and activities within the system, including:
+Iberdrola's General Risk Control and Management Policy and the Risk Policies (corporate and those specific to the businesses) in development thereof are implemented within a comprehensive risk control and management system, supported by a Risk Committee of the group and based upon a proper definition and allocation of duties and responsibilities at the operating level and upon supporting procedures, methodologies and tools, suitable for the various stages and activities within the system, including:

-- a) The establishment of a structure of risk policies, guidelines, limits and indicators, as well as of the corresponding mechanisms for the approval, implementation and monitoring thereof, which effectively contributes to risks being managed in accordance with the Company's risk appetite. - b) The ongoing identification of significant risks and threats, taking into account their possible impact on key management objectives and the accounts (including contingent liabilities and other off-balance sheet risks). - c) The analysis of such risks, both at each corporate business or function and taking into account their combined effect on the group as a whole. - d) The measurement and control of risks following homogeneous procedures and standards common to the entire group. - The analysis of risks associated with new facilities, as an essential element in risk/return-based decision-making. - f) The maintenance of a system for internal monitoring of compliance with policies, guidelines and limits, by means of appropriate procedures and systems, including the contingency plans needed to mitigate the impact of the materialisation of risks. - g) The periodic monitoring and control of profit and loss account risks in order to control the volatility of the annual income of the group. - h) The ongoing evaluation of the suitability and efficiency of applying the system and the best practices and recommendations in the area of risks for eventual inclusion thereof in the model. - i) The audit of the system by the Internal Audit Division.
+- The establishment of a structure of risk policies, guidelines, limits and indicators, as well as of the corresponding mechanisms for the approval, implementation and monitoring thereof, which effectively contributes to risks being managed in accordance with the Company's risk appetite. - The ongoing identification of significant risks and threats, taking into account their possible impact on key management objectives and the accounts (including contingent liabilities and other offbalance sheet risks). - The analysis of such risks, both at each corporate business or function and taking into account their combined effect on the group as a whole. - The measurement and control of risks following homogeneous procedures and standards common to the entire group. - The analysis of risks associated with new investments, as an essential element in risk/return-based decision-making, including physical and transition risks related to climate change. - The maintenance of a system for monitoring and control of compliance with policies, guidelines and limits, by means of appropriate procedures and systems, including the contingency plans needed to mitigate the impact of the materialisation of risks. - The periodic monitoring and control of profit and loss account risks in order to control the volatility of the annual income of the group. - The ongoing evaluation of the suitability and efficiency of applying the system and the best practices and recommendations in the area of risks for eventual inclusion thereof in the model. - The audit of the comprehensive risk control and management system by the Internal Audit Division.